stark1tty/awesome-PhD/README.md

 #### United States

 ### Research and Knowledge Management Tools

+#### Analysis Tools
 - [INFRANODUS](https://infranodus.com/): Text network analysis with a nice UI for all kinds of inputs.
 - [KHOJ](https://github.com/khoj-ai/khoj): An AI personal assistant that queries your markdown files, Gitbub repos, PDFs, Notion files and more.
 It runs both online using the OpenAI API and offline using LLaMa.
 - [MIRRORTHINK](https://mirrorthink.ai/): GPT4 interface tailored for academics, integrating with sites such as Wolfram Alpha and Pubmed.

+#### Note Taking
+- [BRAINVERSE](https://github.com/ReproNim/brainverse): A neat, open-source, cross-platform tool for notetaking, experiment planning and a lab notebook tool.
+- [EMACS](https://www.gnu.org/software/emacs/): An extensible, customizable, free/libre text editor with a hardcore fanbase.
+- [HEDGEHOG](https://github.com/hedgedoc/hedgedoc): Self-hosted, real-time collaborative markdown notebook.
+- [LOGSEQ](https://logseq.com/): A privacy-first, open-source platform for knowledge management and collaboration.
+- [NOTION](http://notion.so/): I've said it before and I'll say it again - Notion is the best application there is to keep all your (PhD) note-taking mess in one place.
+If you want to save Tweets and Threads automatically to Notion, use [this](https://twitter.com/SaveToNotion/status/1462012037568073728?s=20&t=KLSbjBQ3HEL1LYlqklKRzA) tutorial.
+- [OBSIDIAN](https://obsidian.md/): An extremely customisable markdown-based note taking app, with a wide range of community generated plugins.
+[This website](https://www.eleanorkonik.com/) features regular roundup reports of new plugins.
+An amazing guide for using it in a PhD workflow can be found [here](https://www.reddit.com/r/ObsidianMD/comments/m5ou2h/phd_workflow_obsidian_zettelkasten_zotero_pandoc/).
+- [OVERLEAF](https://www.overleaf.com/): An easy to use, online, collaborative LaTeX editor.
+- [ROCKETBOOKS](https://getrocketbook.co.uk/): Physical resuable notebooks with quick OCR capabilities for digitisation and text extraction.
+- [VISUAL GUIDE TO TAKING GOOD NOTES](attachments/how-to-take-good-notes.png): *Author unknown, please edit with a source if known.*
+- [ZETTLR](https://www.zettlr.com/): Another markdown editor made for resarchers by reasearchers.
+Guidance for academics can be found [here](https://docs.zettlr.com/en/academic/citations/).

 ### Search Engines